Gabriel-Wright/Personal-website/_blogs/new-website-design.md

 This way, every blog post follows the same layout without needing a DB or custom parser.

 The metadata from all of the blogs can be also be grouped as a collection.
-This allows all of the blogs to be listed in datesorted order under the `/blogs/` collection.
+This allows all of the blogs to be listed in date sorted order under the `/blogs/` collection.

   ```
   collections: